osmcode/osmium-tool/man/osmium-extract.md

     are used, set the output directory and name with the --output/-o option in that case.

+-H, --with-history
+:   Specify that the input file is a history file.
+The output file(s) will also
+    be history file(s).

 -p, --polygon=POLYGON_FILE
 :   Set the polygon to cut out based on the contents of the file.
 The file
     has to be a GeoJSON, poly, or OSM file as described in the